 When I read a printed book in bed early in the morning, it doesn’t disturb my wife.
 When I tried reading an ebook early one morning, it woke her.

 At this point I should confess I haven’t tried a specialist ebook device in months.
 The technology may have improved.
 Perhaps I should try again.
-I have spent time in recent weeks reading books on an iPad – I took one loaded with a library on recent trips away from home.
+In recent weeks I’ve read books on an iPad – I took one loaded with a library on a recent trip.

 If you know of any ways to get around these problems, please get in touch.